-Dating to that period of conflict, the buildings meant to protect the castle survive to this day, like the Tower and the Arch of Castruccio Castracani, which guarded it, or the San Matteo Tower, built in the 1400s by the Florentine Republic and which offers great views of the stunning countryside around the town, stretching as far as the sea on a good day.
+Once in the town, have a look at the buildings meant to protect the castle, such as the Tower and the Arch of Castruccio Castracani and the San Matteo Tower, built in the 1400s by the Florentine Republic and offering great views of the stunning surrounding countryside.
+On a particularly clear day even the sea is visible.

-Other historic beauties to be found around town are definitely the Oratory of San Sebastiano, built in the 1500s with the hope of saving the population from a plague, and the Church of Madonna del Soccorso, also linked to the terrible pestilence: tradition says that a poor widower, whose wife died of the plague, heard the voice of the Virgin Mary here as she tried to console him, and in honour of that, he wanted to build a sanctuary in this spot.
+Other historic marvels include the San Sebastiano oratory, founded in the 16th century in the hope of saving the people from the plague, and the Church of Madonna del Soccorso, whose history is also closely linked to the same disease.
+Tradition dictates that a poor widower, whose wife died of the plague, heard the voice of the Virgin Mary here as she tried to console him; in her honour, he wanted to build a sanctuary.
 The Conservatory of Santa Maria is also lovely, home to impressive paintings.